 Wages paid by the regular employer to mine rescue team members responding to an emergency under this policy are considered insurable earnings.
 The premiums on those earnings are paid by the regular employer.

-The regular employer is responsible for completing and submitting the Employer's Report of Injury/Disease (Form 7), see 15-01-02, Employer's Initial Accident-Reporting Obligations, for more information.
+The regular employer is responsible for completing and submitting the Employer's report of injury/disease (Form 7).
+For more information, see 15-01-02, Employers' Initial Accident-Reporting Obligations.

-To ensure the exclusion of accident costs for experience rating purposes, the regular employer identifies mine rescue accidents covered under this policy on the Form 7 as Mutual Aid Mine Rescue.
-The regular employer completes the rest of the form in the usual manner by providing its WSIB firm number, rate group number, etc. The employer also enters the classification unit code of the activity in which the worker is engaged with the regular employer.
+To ensure the exclusion of the claims experience for employer-level premium rate setting purposes, the regular employer identifies mine rescue accidents covered under this policy on the Form 7 as Mutual Aid Mine Rescue.
+The regular employer completes the rest of the form in the usual manner by providing its WSIB firm number, account number, class or subclass, etc. The employer also enters the classification code of the business activity in which the worker is engaged with the regular employer.

-Accident costs resulting from injuries incurred during off-premises mine rescue operations are recorded on the regular employer's Accident Cost Statement.
-However, these costs are not included when calculating refunds or surcharges under the regular employer's experience rating plan.
+The claim count and claim costs resulting from injuries incurred during off-premises mine rescue operations are recorded as part of the regular employer's claims experience.
+However, they are not included when calculating either the regular employer's risk-adjusted premium rate, nor, where relevant, refunds or surcharges under the regular employer's experience rating plan.